fraoustin/gitweb/README.md

 ## Setting base url via Docker environment

 use environment `my_uri` to set base url `/path/to/` `/`
+ but not support clone or push
+ PLEASE HELP FIX IT

 ## Usage by Dockerfile